broadinstitute/warp/website/docs/README.md

 yarn format
 ```
 (this will only format files under `.vuepress`, you could change the `"format": "prettier --write"` in `[package.json](./package.json)` to also format markdown file if needed)

+### Deploy

+This website currently hosted on Github Pages at https://broadinstitute.github.io/warp.
+The `gh-pages` branch is hosting the static files.
+Push the static files to that branch in order to deploy.